 - Freshly ground black pepper, to taste

-1. Add olive oil, onions and garlic to a medium sauce pan and cook on medium for 5 mins or until onions are translucent.
+- Add olive oil, onions to a large sauce pan and cook on medium heat for 5 mins or until onions are translucent.

-3. Once boiling reduce heat to medium and let simmer, uncovered for 20 mins.
+- Once boiling reduce heat to medium-low and let simmer, uncovered for 20 mins.

 JOIN THE THM NEWSLETTER